fiskaltrust/interface-doc/doc/appendix-fr-boi-tva-decl-30-10-30/data-structures/data-structures.md

 ### Signature Entry

-A Signature Entry can include an electronic signature for printing on the receipt and some further information regarding the operational state of the fiskaltrust.SecurityMechanism.
+A Signature Entry can include an electronic signature for printing on the receipt and further information regarding the operational state of the fiskaltrust.SecurityMechanism.

-Furthermore, but only when receipts with special functions are used, the previous state of the totalisers (in case of a temporal closure), can also be sent back in this block.
+Furthermore, but only when receipts with special functions are used, the previous state of the totalizers (in case of a temporal closure), can also be sent back in this block.

 This table describes additional fields of the Signature Entry applicable to the French market.